Magical Realism Books

-Magical realism is one of my favorite book genres because it seamlessly weaves magic into everyday life.
-Some people call this genre fantasy-light.
-When we were looking through our list of fantasy books, we were more than a little bit surprised at how many books fit into our magical realism book list.
+When I was looking through my list of fantasy books, I was more than a little bit surprised at how many books fit into my magical realism book list.

 What is magical realism?
 Well, in this list, you will not find faeries or vampires, hidden magic schools, or new worlds.
 The magic is woven into the story so realistically, that it leaves you wondering could it happen?
 Did it happen that way?
 What you will find, is a list of books that we have read and loved.